Skip to content

 CYP2D6 poor metabolizers: GIMOTI is not recommended in patients who are CYP2D6 poor metabolizers.

-Please see complete Prescribing Information, including Boxed Warning, and Patient Information (Medication Guide).
+Please see complete Prescribing Information, including Boxed Warning, and Patient Information.

 You may report side effects related to Evoke Pharma products by calling 1-833-4-GIMOTI (1-833-444-6684) or emailing GIMOTImedinfo@evokepharma.com.
 If you prefer to report side effects to the FDA, either visit www.FDA.gov/medwatch or call 1-800-FDA-1088.